chocolatechimpcookie/cfc_vacantlots_bid/notes/newbid.md

   - what should be pushed to sharedpropertiesService?
     - depends on what gets saved when you return to maps
     - definitely locations
+    - Do I need markers?
+What's the difference?
+    - Do I need property?
+Considering I can just access the properties?
+    - What is it doing?
+      - check in beginning
+      - vm.markers -> setProperties
+      - pointPanoramaAndSetInfoWindow -> setProperty of locations[]
   - vm.markers
     - *sharedpropertiesService uses it on setProperties, why tho; why not locations*
     - Looks like it may just be what is sent to GoogleMaps and processed